CantaraJS/cantara/docs/docs/live_link.md

 Live Link is only active for applications during development!

+Before packages from another Cantara project show up, you need to execute at least one Cantara command (it doesn't matter which) in that project.
+This only needs to be done once per project, forever (unless you re-install Cantara).

 ## Shortcomings

 In 99% of the cases, you'll be able to use Cantara Live Link without issues.